 Coming from a long line of teachers, I also find the training and development tours that I lead for the NSW History Teachers’ Association a great source of pleasure and inspiration.
 Of course, Russia is a very big country and my view is that too few people ever get to its vast reaches east of the Urals.
 In the future I would like to offer a tour of Siberia from beautiful Lake Baikal to Russia’s eastern capital and gateway to Japan and China, Vladivostok.
 I also have a budding interest in the naturally spectacular and culturally rich Caucasus…”

 As Siberia and the Russian Far East are still relatively new destinations for international travellers, hotels do not always meet Western standards.
 Wherever possible, we stay in the best local hotels.
-Often run by Japanese or Korean firms, these are high-quality and comfortable with all the conveniences you would expect anywhere.
+Often run by Korean firms, these are high-quality and comfortable with all the conveniences you would expect anywhere.
 Elsewhere, however, patience is needed.
 This is particularly so on Lake Baikal and Kamchatka where only more basic, though still entirely clean and acceptable, facilities are available.
-Specific accommodation choices will become available when the detailed itinerary is published.

 What is included in the tour price?